 The first step is to create a free MailChimp account (http://mailchimp.com/), if you haven't done so already.
 Once you've set up your account you will also need to create a list, which will be the one we use in the sign up form.
 There two pieces of info we need from MailChimp before we move on, an API key and the list ID for your new list.

-• To get your MailChimp API key, go to account then click on the extras menu and choose API keys.
-Go ahead a create a key here and make a note of your key for later.
+.
+Go ahead a create a key here and make a note of your key for later. - To get the

 Now we have setup MailChimp it's time to get stuck into the code.